TEPPP-software/TEPPP/README.md

 `scan` commands are used to analyze the topological entanglement of certain parts of chains rather than the entire chain.
 For example, if a user wants to the part of a single chain that contributes the most to the overall Writhe of that chain, they would use a `scan` command.
 The `scan` commands that are currently available are:

-* jones_scan | Calculates the Jones polynomial along each chain at given intervals
+* jones_scan | Calculates the Jones polynomial along each chain at given scanning lengths
-* lk_scan | Calculates the linking number along each pair of chains at given intervals
+* lk_scan | Calculates the linking number along each pair of chains at given scanning lengths
-* wr_scan | Calculates the Writhe along each chain at given intervals
+* wr_scan | Calculates the Writhe along each chain at given scanning lengths

 Calling `scan` commands requires 4 parameters, which must be provided in the command line in the order shown below:

-1. The filename (including path) of the data file containing the coordinates of the system to analyze.
+1. The filename (including path) of the data file containing the coordinates of the system to analyze, followed by CHAIN_LENGTH NUM_CHAINS ARCHITECTURE (NUM_PROJECTIONS)
 2. The length of the initial interval at which to scan.
 3. The length of the final interval at which to scan.
 4. The amount to increase the interval after a scan completes.
+5. BOX_DIM (optional)

 `mpi` commands are parallel versions of the `base`, `periodic`, and `scan` commands discussed above.
 They leverage MPI to split the workload between a given number of processors rather than performing the work serially.
 The `mpi` commands that are currently available are: